Please see Part I of this article, A Cautionary Housing Tale from Japan, here.

 Next time I'll write about a disturbing trend that Terry told me about - higher taxes that are straining the budgets of older residents on fixed incomes, and what they are resorting to in order to deal with it.
 If you would like to be notified please subscribe to my low volume e-mail announcement list.

-Some excellent websites that were useful references in putting
+Some excellent websites that were useful references in putting this article together:

 Terry Kildal - Seattle Properties for Sale